giraone/pms-sample-jee-01/readme.md

 	}
 ```

+### Optimistic locking columns ###
-**Optimistic locking columns**: For detecting parallel changes of entities by the users, we use optimistic locking.
+For detecting parallel changes of entities by the users, we use optimistic locking.
 The column definition are all unique:

 ```